abasak24/SAGA-Bench/README.md

 Each run creates two csv files: **Alg.csv** and **Update.csv**.
 These files contain per-batch compute and update times, respectively, in seconds.

 ### Reproducing Software-Level Characterization Results in the SAGA-Bench Paper
 Please refer to Section IV.B of the paper for a detailed description of our methodology.
 We turned off the Turbo Boost feature. `profile.sh` is the script we used for producing all the software-level characterization results in the paper.
 The script uses *OMP_PROC_BIND* and *OMP_PLACES* for pinning OPENMP-generated software threads to hardware threads.
-To bind pthread-generated software threads to hardware threads, we use *pthread_setaffinity_np* (please see `src/dynamic/frontEnd.cc`, `src/dynamic/adListChunked.h`, and `src/dynamic/darhh.h`).
+To bind std::thread-generated software threads to hardware threads, we use *pthread_setaffinity_np* (please see `src/dynamic/frontEnd.cc`, `src/dynamic/adListChunked.h`, and `src/dynamic/darhh.h`).

 ### Reproducing Hardware-Level Characterization Results in the SAGA-Bench Paper
 We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
 Please download, install, and compile PCM from here: https://github.com/opcm/pcm.
 Several resources for integrating PCM into SAGA-Bench have been provided in the folder **pcmResource**.
 First, it is necessary to change the *Makefile* of SAGA-Bench to link with PCM.
 We have provided an example *Makefile* in `pcmResource/Makefile_example`.
 Please change `PCM_DIR` in the example Makefile to the directory where you have installed your PCM.